 - You can change the number of days if desired (30)

 - It’s important to select Yes in the warning, it will split your command to fill the Add Argument section

 You can test your job by running your job manually or wait for the schedule to trigger the task.
 After running you should have no file older than 30 days and should free some space from your drive.

 You can also delete SCCM IIS logs file using PowerShell or VBS script.
-Here’s 3 scripts that works fine and which can also be used with a Configuration Item in order to run when your server is not compliant.
+Here are 3 scripts that work fine and which can also be used with a Configuration Item in order to run when your server is not compliant.
 Pick the one that fits your needs :

 Disable IIS logging